-Ethical hackers can also take on the role of a teacher.
-Many companies and employees know little about cybersecurity threats and how their actions can either prevent a threat or help the hacker steal data.
+Ethical Hackers can also take on the role of a teacher.
+Many companies know little about cybersecurity threats and how their actions can either prevent a threat or help the hacker steal data.

-Ethical hackers hold classes on cybersecurity and warn employees of new threats as they're discovered.
-Education is especially effective against phishing and other social engineering-type cyberattacks that require the target of the attack to take action to make it possible.
+Ethical Hackers hold classes on cybersecurity and warn team members of new threats as they're discovered.
+Education is especially effective against phishing and other social engineering-type cyber attacks that require the target of the attack to take action to make it possible.

-When employees are informed about a potential threat, there's a greater chance it can be stopped before it infects a system.
+When people are aware of a potential threat, there's a greater chance it can be stopped before it infects a system.

-Ethical hackers also work with other security team members to create a more secure infrastructure for an enterprise.
+Ethical Hackers also work with other security team members to create a more secure infrastructure.

-Ethical hackers know what kind of threats are out there and can help the team choose the tools and create the security policies that can prevent threats they may not even know about yet.
+Ethical Hackers know what kind of threats are out there and can help the team choose the tools and security policies that can prevent threats they may not even know about yet.
 They can also help set up systems for backup and recovery, which can be used in a worst-case scenario.